randyleonard99/digitalframeworks-spring2020/class2/assignment2d3.md

-# Assignment 2: Tools of the trade: D#
+# Assignment 2: Tools of the trade: D3
 As a group, first work through [Beginning D3](https://github.com/darlacameron/beginning-d3-nicar-2018), NICAR session by Darla Cameron of the Texas Tribune.

 ## Assignment: